Close Icon

 Things to do near Keswick

-Whinlatter Forest and Visitor Centre
+Whinlatter Forest, Go Ape and Visitor Centre

 England’s only true mountain forest, Whinlatter lies a few miles west of Keswick.
 Popular with families, this is a must-see for a fun day out.